-Measurable Goal 2.2.1 - ISWG and/or permittee will annually host/conduct or participate in at least one public event such as storm drain stenciling, stream clean-up, household hazardous waste collection day, volunteer monitoring, neighborhood education events, conservation commission outreach program, Urban Impaired Stream outreach education or an Adopt-A-Storm-Drain or

-Adopt-A-Stream program.
-The target audience will be the entire population of Westbrook.
-The ISWG and/or permittee will consult with DEP to ensure the event will satisfy requirements.
+Measurable Goal 2.2.1 - ISWG and/or City of Westbrook will annually host/conduct or participate in at least one public event such as storm drain stenciling, stream clean-up, household hazardous waste collection day, volunteer monitoring, neighborhood education events, conservation commission outreach program, Urban Impaired Stream outreach education or an Adopt-A-Storm-Drain or Adopt-A-Stream program.
+The target audience will be the adult residents living in the Urbanized Area of the City of Westbrook.
+The ISWG and/or City of Westbrook will consult with DEP to ensure the event will satisfy requirements.
 In particular, the City of Westbrook will continue hosting an annual household hazardous waste day to minimize the potential for illegal dumping in Mill Brook.

-Reporting - The Annual report will include description of the event including estimated attendance/participation and an impact evaluation to assess effectiveness of the methods used to plan and host the event.
+Activities Completed During Permit Year 2: - A description of the event including estimated attendance/participation and an impact evaluation to assess effectiveness of the methods used to plan and host the event is included in Appendix E.